-Sica

 -Clover-

-sweet senior diabetic dog.
-It takes a huge heart to take in
+Ariel is a sweet senior diabetic dog.
+It takes a huge heart to take in and love her to the end.

 -Rosie T-

-making a loving and kind woman very happy.
+Rosie is now making a loving and kind woman very happy.

 -Precious & Cayenne-

-Cayenne have gone to a wonderful hospice home
+Precious and Cayenne have gone to a wonderful hospice home

 where they will spend their final days in comfort and love.